 The design of the bowl on the Thetford C223-CS is very convenient.
 It freely swivels more than 180 degrees allowing the toilet to be mounted in any orientation.
 This is convenient when it comes to installation.

-While the reality of carrying around black water isn’t what most people who dream about a life of full-time travel think about, it is a required necessity.
-The Thetford Cassette toilet is the best solution for those who wish to skip the dump sites and stick to traveling.
+While the reality of carrying around black water is not what most people who dream about a life of full-time travel think about, it is a required necessity.
+The Thetford Cassette toilet is the best solution for those who wish to skip the dumpsite and stick to traveling.
+We hope this cassette Toilet review helps those seeking an easier way to travel full-time.
 Click here for more details on the Thetford cassette systems.

-If you found this review of the Thetford cassette toilet helpful please share it on your social media networks.
-Thanks!
+If you found this Cassette Toilet Review helpful please share it on your social networks.